 How Can I Pay for a Cerebral Palsy Lawyer?

 If you choose to move forward, your lawyer will take your case on a commission basis.
 This means you will not have to pay anything up front, and the law firm will only receive payment once they obtain a verdict, settlement, or another form of compensation for you.
-Working on a commission basis in this way gives you the freedom to pursue a legal claim that could help your child without putting you in debt or having to worry about coming up with payments along the way.
+Working in this way gives you the freedom to pursue a legal claim that could help your child without putting you in debt or having to worry about coming up with payments along the way.

 Get a Free Case Review Today